bsuth/punchfolio/content/projects/growth-design/index.md

 # Growth Design with User Research

-## Company & Product Background

-Marley Spoon is a meal kit service that enables customers to make meal at home by sending recipes and ingredients directly to the door.
-Marley Spoon is currently operating in 7 countries, where Australia and the USA are the main regions.
-Up until now there are about 500K active subscribers and more than 1 million meals have been served.

-## Problem & Goal

-Meal kit industry is a very competitive subscription industry that is driven with multiple types of vouchers to encourage the users to signup and continue purchasing with the brand.
-This opened up an opportunity to learn more about brand perception among the potential customers in order to optimize our conversions.

-Partnering up with a Product Manager and a UX Researcher, we worked on a study using moderated interview to develop a growth design strategy for user acquisition.
-With the research, we aimed to **gather potential customers' feedback, sentiments, and information needs across the early pages in a naturalistic journey way and to utilize the result to improve the signup-to-first delivery experience**.

-## My role

-I am a product designer that took a role on user research on the project.
-I worked with a UX Researcher to develop the research plan, and questions.
-I also moderated the interviews and analyzed the data.
-After the research, I worked with a Product Manager on planning a future experimentation strategy and design using the insights.
+In the competitive landscape of meal kit subscriptions, Marley Spoon has made its mark by delivering convenient home-cooked experiences to customers in 7 countries, with Australia and the USA as the biggest markets.
+Their focus on pre-portioned ingredients and diverse recipes has resonated with those who seek ease without sacrificing flavor.
+Since 2014, Marley Spoon has 500K active subscribers and over 1 million meals served, embodying convenience and culinary innovation.

+The meal kit industry is bustling with promotions and vouchers to attract newcomers.
+Marley Spoon needed to stand out.
+Working UX researcher and product manager, we started a mission to improve Marley Spoon's growth strategy through design and research.
+This project, marked by collaboration and data-driven insights, aimed to enhance the user acquisition process, make the signup-to-first delivery experience smoother and more user-friendly.

-## User research preparation
+## Preparing for User Research

-I teamed up with a Senior UX Researcher on user interview.
-We aimed to conduct the interview with the major markets; the US, Australia, and Germany.
-We selected 30 participants who had no experience with Marley Spoon but have been subscribing to at least one meal kit service at that time.
-The interview was expected to last about 45-50 minutes.
-The testing was focusing on the experience and the first impressions of the initial touch points on the desktop website.
+Teaming up with a Senior UX Researcher, our goal was to conduct moderated interviews with users from key markets like the US, Australia, and Germany.
+We selected 30 participants in total who were familiar with meal kit services but new to Marley Spoon.
+Each interview, lasting about 45-50 minutes, dived into their initial impressions of Marley Spoon's website.

-## Testing flow
+## A Testing Flow

-In total, we tested 8 different pages that the users might go through during their signup journey with Marley Spoon.
-The lineup of the pages included (1) marketing landing page, (2) homepage, (3) how it works, (4) menu, and (5) signup pages.
+We put eight key pages, mirroring the typical user journey from landing on the marketing page to navigating the menu and signing up.
+This comprehensive approach aimed to capture authentic user sentiments and feedback.

 ![user-flow](user-flow.webp)

 ## Insights

-There are two main positive things that the users noticed from the journey.
-The first one is the signup discount. **93% of the users agreed that the brand offered the generous discount for them to try out the first box**.
-The second one is the images of the meals. **100% of the users complimented that the meals looked delicious and sparked their interests to learn more about each weekly menu**.
-28% of the users explicitly mentioned that our brand offered more variety in the weekly menu than other meal kit services, which evoked positive emotions.

-However, there were several negative sentiments.
-For example, **87% of the users expressed direct and explicit negative sentiments about choosing meals being the last step after payment in the signup process.
-37% of the users mentioned that the selecting delivery process was redundant** but anyway it is straightforward and easy to understand.
-20% of the users questioned about the unclarity of the discount display during the signup process.
+The interviews revealed some interesting insights.
+The signup discount was a clear winner.
+It resonated with 93% of users.
+Delicious meal images earned univerally praise, sparking interest in exploring the brand further.
+28% of participants appreciated the diverse weekly menu, connecting it to positive emotions.

+However, we also encountered pain points.
+Users expressed displeasure with choosing meals after making payments (87%).
+Some participants (37%) found the delivery selection process redundant yet straightforward.
+The presentation of discounts (20%) during signup also raised confusions and questions.

+## From Research to Design: Practical Solutions

+From these findings, I formulated design solutions for A/B testing:

-## (1) An alternative signup flow
+## An Altered Signup Flow

-As mention above, one of the biggest pain point for the potential customers was the inability to select the meals before paying in the signup process.
-We had taken that complaint into an account and try to find a solution for the users that is also suitable for the business.

-The variant design enabled the first order payment to be done 3-5 days before the delivery date.
-Changing the entire signup flow is not an option due to the limited resources.
-We decided to use an A/B experiment to validate different leeways with users.
-In this way, the users still select their meal in the last step of the signup process but we remove the payment binding.
-With this solution, we believe that the users can feel that they will not have to commit to the subscription service from the beginning.

-## Impact & Performance

-Over the 3 months before conducing the test, the overall conversion rate for acquisition was approximately 55%.
-With this test, the variant design was able to **increase the conversion rate by 10%** between the payment step and the choosing meal step.
-However, the cancellation rate and failed payment rate was increased as well by 7% with the variant design.
+To tackle users' frustration with selecting meals after payment, I introduced a variant design.
+This approach allowed users to pay a few days before delivery, achieving a balance between user flexibility and business needs without compromising the whole signup flow.

-Despite the higher cancellation rate, **the long-term value (LTV) of customers was raised by 3%** and **the variant design contributed to increasing the basket size of the first order by 4%.
-20% of the users added more premium recipes and 38% of the users added additional market items into their box**.
-The variant delivered a huge success that did not only tackle the problem with signup rate but also enabled an increase in average basket size.
+The impact was significant. **There was an impressive 10% increase in conversion between payment and meal selection.** Despite a subsequent rise in cancellation rates and payment failures by 7%, the variant's long-term value (LTV) of customers increased by 3%.
+Moreover, the basket size for the first order grew by 4%, with premium recipe additions by 20% of users and market items by 38%.

-Due to the higher cancellation rate, there are new solutions to improve the experience such as fast checkout after editing the first box, payment failure reminder via SMS.

 ![payment](payment.webp)

-## (2) Reducing lead time on the first delivery

-Due to the long waiting time of their first delivery shown in the signup process, the users explicitly mentioned that they were reluctant to give the brand a try.
-It is common for e-commerce service to provide the fastest delivery, so the users expects to not waiting so long to receive their product.
-Apart from that, there were about 5% of the customers who had signed up cancelled their first box before it arrives.

-## Impact & Performance

-The new design was able **to decrease of 74% in the first order cancellation** due to the fact that the lead time has been reduced significantly for the users.
-This translates to approximately **15% additional revenue for the first orders**.
-By pre-selecting the fastest date for the users, the lead time can be reduced to an average of 3.7 days for the new customers.

-With a huge success of this design, the operation has a plan to reduce the lead time even more to as short as 48 hours, so that the new customers can receive their first box even faster as purchasing a product from an e-commerce shop.
-It is also planned to apply the same design to the reactivating customers.
+## Reducing Lead Time for First Delivery

+Recognizing the impatience surrounding first delivery, I introduced a design that pre-selecting the fastest delivery dates, we shortened the lead time to an average of 3.7 days.
+This is a game changer for the brand.**The outcome showed that the new design slashed first order cancellations by a staggering 74%.** This success prompted plans to further reduce lead times to a window of 48 hours, enhancing the signup to first delivery experience and driving additional revenue.

 ![delivery-selection](delivery-selection.webp)